-In stream sections with complex channel morphology (e.g. 3 or more parallel channels), the primary and one secondary channel will be designated and will be fully mapped.
+In stream sections with complex channel morphology (e.g., three or more parallel channels), the primary and one secondary channel will be designated and will be fully mapped.
 The remaining secondary channels will be identified and typed using the aerial video.
-In a highly complex channel type (Figure 9.9-15) the unit will be more characterized than mapped, e.g. length, width, number, type of sub-channels, and the general mesohabitat type present.
+In a highly complex channel type (Figure 9.9-16) the unit will be more characterized than mapped, e.g. length, width, number, type of sub-channels, and the general mesohabitat type present.

 Habitat data will be recorded on the stream survey field data form.
 Separate stream survey data sheet(s) will be completed for each geomorphic reach.
-Habitat parameters to be measured for this component of the study include the following.
+Habitat parameters to be measured for this component of the study are described in Section 9.9.5.3.2.4 and 9.9.5.3.2.5.